Accio/MCBDD/index.md

 participants via Email.

 To make the course useful and valuable for you, I invite you to fill [the pre-course survey](https://forms.gle/Eqyb75V2JNZSH3qWA).
-This is optional.
-I strongly encourage you to do so though because your opinions help to shape the course.
+Your opinions help to shape the course.

 Finally, please note that the course on average requires about 4-6 hours' time each week for reading assignments or programming tasks.